The Plot to Blow Up the Eiffel Tower

-The Plot to Blow Up the Eiffel Tower was an American four-piece punk/noise band from San Diego, California, United States, that formed in 2001.
+The Plot to Blow Up the Eiffel Tower was an American four-piece noise rock/post-hardcore band from San Diego, California, United States, that formed in 2001.
 After disbanding in 2006, drummer Brian Hill now plays with The Soft Pack, while singer Brandon Welchez and Charles Rowell formed the duo Crocodiles.

 Background

+The group's name is derived from a book by rock critic Greil Marcus, Lipstick Traces: A Secret History of the 20th Century, itself a reference to a line in Guy Debord's 1978 film In girum imus nocte et consumimur igni.

 On their earlier work, their music incorporated elements of punk rock in a jazz-oriented improvisational and constructional sequence, whilst later works incorporated a more noise and lo-fi approach.
-Their name is taken from the book Lipstick Traces: A Secret History of the 20th Century by Greil Marcus, itself a reference to a line in Guy Debord's 1978 film In girum imus nocte et consumimur igni.

 The band was known for their confrontational live shows.
 While performing on their 2005 tour with The Blood Brothers and Big Business, each member wore a red armband with "PLOT" written in a white circle, intentionally mimicking the armbands worn by members of the Nazi Party.
 The armbands were in keeping with thematic/aesthetic elements associated with the 3rd Reich that was prevalent on their album Love in the Fascist Brothel.

-Live shows often included "everything from smashing the stage, molesting the microphone to random acts of homo-erotic behavior."
-Welchez often walked into the crowd to spit on, kiss, touch or undress members of the audience, especially men, to which some people took offense.
-At one stop on their final tour, Brandon even insisted on half of the audience joining the band on-stage during "SLC Hunks" and encouraged them to "brutalize" the band.

 Welchez also claims they caused a "near riot" in Salt Lake City, and caused a "piss waterfall" in Baltimore, which led to them being banned from playing in the city.

 The Plot won the San Diego Music Award's "Best Punk Act" award two years running, in both 2005 and 2006.

 Breakup

-On September 26, 2006, The Plot announced via a Myspace bulletin that their then-current U.S tour would be the band's last before disbanding.
+On September 26, 2006, The Plot announced via a Myspace bulletin that their then-current U.S. tour would be the band's last before disbanding.
 Their final show was in their hometown of San Diego.
 A posthumous release of a seven-song mini-LP entitled Saviors & Suckers on Three One G records was in the works, but Three One G has since said they will not be releasing the title.